Frequently Asked Questions

 Q: Why is applying typical 'protectants' a bad idea?

 Glycol is used to maintain hydration and keep the surface looking 'wet and shiny'.
-That old tire or faded trim looks great when it rains . . . right?
-That's what most protectants do, they temporarily hydrate the substrate.
+That tire or faded trim looks great when it rains . . . right?
+That's what most protectants do, they temporarily hydrate the surface.
 Glycol is also neurotoxin, so it's a bad idea to use on interiors.
 These emulsifiers will eventually break down any surface.

 For more details, see our blog post: Protection, Protectants, and Tire Dry Rot